Blueskylct/SunnyWeather/README.md

 # SunnyWeather
-This is a simple weather application, calling caiyunap API.
+This is a simple weather application, calling caiyunapp API.